friendly-bits/subnet-tools/README.md

 Only tested with GNU variants, and only on Linux.
 Probably should work on other Unixes but may need slight modifications.

-The script is not particularly fast because it's doing a lot of validation.
-One run takes about 0.1s, depending on the CPU.
+The script is not particularly fast because it's doing a lot of validation and error checking.
+One run takes about 0.1s (for ipv6), depending on the CPU.
-If you want to put a lot of addresses through it, the validation code can be removed and it'll work much faster.
+If you want to put a lot of addresses through it, the validation code can be removed and it should work much faster.

 The second script (_get-subnet-tests.sh_) tests some functions found in the main script.
 It's not required for the main script.